Princess Thyra of Denmark: Later life

+After the wedding, the couple took up residence in Gmunden, Upper Austria, where Thyra lived for the rest of her life at the large Schloss Cumberland.
+They also had a townhouse in Vienna.
+The couple had six children, three sons and three daughters.

 Her husband died on 14 November 1923.
 Thyra survived him by nine years and died in Gmunden, Upper Austria, on 26 February 1933.

 Issue

 The Duke and Duchess of Cumberland and Teviotdale had six children: